 Of course, it doesn’t work both ways.
 As Trump demonstrates, the narcissist easily ridicules others and laughs at them.
-But when others laugh at him, it throws him off of his game.
-He becomes angry, and has a hard time focusing.
+It’s only when others laugh at him that he is thrown off of his game.
+He becomes angry, and he has a hard time focusing.

-As I noted, Trump’s supporters stay with him because he appears to be powerful, and in control; they want someone who can protect and lead them.
-But if Trump starts to stumble and misspeak, he will begin to look weak, and his supporters will start to desert him.
+As I noted, Trump’s supporters stay with him because he appears to be powerful, and in control.
+They want someone who can protect and lead them.
+But if Trump starts to stumble and misspeak, he will begin to look weak, and his supporters will start to doubt him.

 That’s where the idea of Al Franken for President comes in.
 For a couple of years I have been wondering what would happen if a professional comedian, one with an insider’s knowledge of politics and stumping, took on Trump on the campaign trail?
 I can only think of one person who fits the description.

 Franken, of course, is a Democrat.
 But I propose that he switch parties, for several reasons.
 First, if Franken runs as a Democrat, he would not have the opportunity to square off against Trump unless he became the Democratic nominee, which is a long shot.
 As a GOP hopeful, however, he can go out on the road for months and roast Trump, get people laughing at him, and leave The Donald wounded, perhaps mortally, going into the final election.

 Along the way, Franken can also lampoon the far-right, along with the failure of vision among conservatives: face it, this is not Eisenhower’s GOP.
 Over the last 70 years, Republicans have offered few new ideas, while monomaniacally wheedling about taxes and big government, and throwing in a hefty dose of intolerance with it.